tsekeres/ASSIGNMENT-Firebase-Pinterest/README.md

 * Clean code - single responsibility principle
 * ES6 Modules bundled with webpack
 * No errors - linters should be clean
-* CSS and Bootstrap for styling
+* SASS and Bootstrap for styling
 * Completely planned out - before each section you should be making new cards before you code.
 You should have wireframes and an ERD

 ## HW Parts